NAVIGATE THE BIBLE

 a messenger came to Job and reported: “While the oxen were plowing and the donkeys grazing nearby,

-came and reported: “A lightning struck from the sky.
+came and reported: “The fire of God [the Self-existent, the Almighty] descended from the sky.
 It burned the sheep and the servants; I alone escaped!”

 another came and reported: “The Chaldeans formed three bands, made a raid on the camels, and took them away.
 They struck down the servants with sword; I alone escaped!”